 Aymeric Memorial Medal

-design of the Aymeric Memorial Medal and Medallion is based on the medieval seal of Aymeric de Saint
+The design of the Aymeric Memorial Medal and Medallion is based on the medieval seal of Aymeric de Saint Maur, the Master of the Knights Templar in England at the time of the sealing of Magna Carta at Runnymede in 1215.

 Aymeric was one of the most powerful men in Britain.

-Cast of a statue of Aymeric which stands in the Parliamentary Chamber of the House of Lords in London.
+Cast of a statue of Aymeric which stands in the Parliamentary Chamber of the House of Lords in London

-Stephen Langton to produce the original draft of Magna Carta.
-He was
+Aymeric worked with Archbishop Stephen Langton to produce the original draft of Magna Carta.
+Aymeric was named (

 During the 12th and 13th centuries the Great Seal of the Grand Masters of the Knights Templar showed on one side a representation of the Church of the Holy Sepulchre in Jerusalem to which pilgrims travelled and the Templars sought to protect.
 On the other side was the Order's symbol of two knights on one horse, indicating their vow of poverty.
 Many Provincial Masters also used this seal, according to a document issued by Pope Innocent IV in 1251.

-However, the symbol of the two knights on one horse was not used in Britain.
-Instead the seal of successive Masters of the Knights Templar in Britain - for example, Richard of Hastings (1160-85), Aymeric (1200 onwards), Robert of Sandford (1241) and William de la More (1304) - all showed Jesus Christ as the Agnus Dei (Latin for the Lamb of God).
+However, the symbol of the two knights on one horse was not used in England.
+Instead the seal of successive Masters of the Knights Templar in England - for example, Richard of Hastings (1160-85), Aymeric (1200 onwards), Robert of Sandford (1241) and William de la More (1304) - all showed Jesus Christ as the Agnus Dei (Latin for the Lamb of God).
 This also echoed the belief that Jesus came to Britain as a young boy with his 'uncle', Joseph of Arimathea - as indicated much later (1804) in William Blake's well-known and well-loved hymn: "Jerusalem":

 And did those feet in ancient time